Code-Institute-Submissions/urmv2/README.md

         contacting the author.

         1. On the footer, the social media links can be found across all pages.
 Allowing the user to contact the author dynamically, even if they are not on the contact page.
+[Social Links](assets/images/socmed.png)
         2. Email, YouTube, Facebook and LinkedIn information is provided on the contact page.

 * Site Owner Goals